tobor88/Bash/README.md

 ./MountDriveVMWworkstation.sh
 ```

+- __newusercheck.sh__ This is a simple script to send an email alert whenever a new user is added to an /etc/passwd file on the local machine

 - __PreventSleeping.sh__ This is a simple script to prevent a Debian based Linux Distro from falling asleep
 ```sh
 ./PreventSleeping.sh